{{ result.stateLabel }}

 Longer upper-elementary chart

 A teacher building a weekly responsibility chart chooses upper elementary, 5 goals, 24 spaces, 3 marking chances per day, and turns on the child reflection line.
 The estimated active days per row becomes 8.
-The 24-space choice stays within the age guidance, but the teacher should still check the Sticker Space Map to make sure row labels and milestone spaces will remain readable after printing.
+The 24-space choice stays within the age guidance, but the teacher should still check the Sticker Space Map to make sure row labels and milestone spaces remain readable after printing.

 Negative wording repair